-SLAG forthcoming from Main Street Rag, January 2015!
+SLAG Available from Main Street Rag Publishing Co.

 In SLAG, Leslie Anne Mcilroy is operating on all cylinders.
 She packs her lines with hard syncopation — sharp, clear physical sensations stacked one on top of the other to create a tough, honest, often unforgiving landscape, a landscape dominated by the body, the human body.
 SLAG immerses us in the physical world — frank, sometimes brutal — dealing with both damage and survival, where pleasure and pain struggle against each other.
 These poems remind me of sexy, sassy blue songs amped with defiance and strength.
 They linger long after the last note.

 —Jim Daniels, author of Birthmarks, winner, 2014 Binghamton University Milt Kessler Poetry Book Award

 SLAG is a book that dares you to be as honest in reading the poems as the author was in writing them.
 Nothing timid here — no retreat and no stingy reticence.
 Both scalding and beautifully considered, these poems move like something in pursuit, running after us.
 We all know how tempting it is to ignore those cracks in the foundation that refuse to be fixed, but we do so at the risk of falling through and living beneath ourselves.
 Mcilroy ignores nothing; living beneath, not an option.
 If life is sometimes hot grease in the face, SLAG holds the poems that still see everything and don’t flinch. — Tim Seibles, author, National Book Award Finalist, Fast Animal